42xai/whatsapp-webhook-forwarder/README.md

 ### matchStoreNumber

+If matchStoreNumber is *true*:
+- The webhook will be forwarded to this URL only if the phone number exists in Redis.
+- If the number is not in Redis, this URL will be skipped.

+If matchStoreNumber is *false*:
-- matchStoreNumber: true:  will only forward webhooks from numbers that are stored in Redis.
+- The webhook will be forwarded to this URL only if the phone number does NOT exist in Redis.
-- matchStoreNumber: false: will forward webhooks from all numbers.
+- If the number is in Redis, this URL will be skipped.

 ## API Endpoints